alicemunsal/dohex/DoHex.md

 ### Hexagonal Architecture for Components

 We can develop each component using independent Hexagonal Architecture.
 Each component is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
-A component can only be communicated through its own ports.
+A component can only be called through its own ports.

 ### Component Communication

+Components can talk to each other in various ways:
+-
 Components can talk to each other through their ports, or they expose service interfaces (REST, gRPC, etc) for internal communication, or